Comet C/2021 A1 Leonard's show is almost over

 Excitingly it had the possibility of becoming bright during December 2021 and exceeding the threshold of naked-eye visibility in the run-up to Christmas.

-However, as of 7 December, frustration continues for British comet-watchers wanting to see and photograph Comet C/Leonard.
+It's been great to catch a clear glimpse, because earlier in the week, around 7 December, it was a story of frustration for British comet-watchers wanting to see and photograph Comet C/Leonard.

 After a couple of mornings of clear skies across almost everywhere, when many people had their first proper views of the comet, the cloud returned and prevented us from seeing Comet Leonard’s closest encounter with the beautiful globular cluster M3.